 General gearing rules are valid for trinkets; generally agi>all, and your lowest hard secondary will be your “best”.

 Overbudgeted secondaries are better than on-budget, so for single target Eye of Command is the strongest of the agi+secondary trinkets.

 These simulations were done with my gear and one open trinket slot, for comparison.

 If in doubt about which of your trinkets you should use: Sim yourself. (see below)

-All DPS trinkets in NH have their secondary effects reduced by 50% for tank specs.
-This means your entwined elemental foci will give you approximately half the secondary stats through a fight compared to if you were in WW spec .
-Even so, as you read above, the high ilvl available in NH might make it better than your other trinkets, based on raw agility.
+All DPS trinkets in NH have their secondary effects reduced by 50% for tank specs, and Blizz have confirmed that this will be the case for Tomb of Sargeras as well.
+This means your Entwined Elemental Foci will give you approximately half the secondary stats through a fight compared to if you were in WW spec, and your Engine of Eradication will proc half as often, and give half the amount of average Agility..
+Even so, as you read above, the high ilvl available in raids might make it better than your other trinkets, based on raw Agility.

 Simming for DPS:

 While simming tanks for survival is not recommended, simming BrM for DPS works fine, as long as you use a custom APL.
 One such APL for BoC DPS can be found here.
 PS: The standard simc APL has now been updated and works fine for BrM, but make sure you use the newest nightly build.
 How to SimCraft

 For single target, using Old War over Prolonged is a 1% total DPS gain.
 For any situation with more than 1 target, use Prolonged Power.